 The company also purchased a 100 percent interest in claims surrounding the Crown JV lands from Invenio Resources Corp. and Palladon Ventures Ltd. for Cdn $325,000.
 NSR's on these claims range from two to five percent.

 A drilling program was initiated in 2012 on both the portion of the property on which it has an option to acquire a 100 percent interest for U.S. $1 million and on the 100 percent owned land surrounding the crown option claims (which includes the royal zone).
 Drill results from this program can be accessed in the Geomark Exploration Ltd. press release dated September 26, 2012 available here and in the Pine Cliff press release dated February 14, 2013 available here.
-The goal is to develop a critical mass of near surface, low grade gold mineralization of sufficient size to justify a low cost heap leaching operation.
 Several zones of gold mineralization, outside of the existing resource, have been identified on the claim block.
 A second phase of drilling took place during the second and third quarter of 2013 to follow-up results of the initial drill program and test exploration targets elsewhere on the property.
+The property has the potential for Geomark to develop a critical mass of near surface, low grade gold mineralization of sufficient size to justify a low cost heap leaching operation, however Geomark has no immediate plans for further exploration of this properties.
+The leases holding the properties require small annual payments to hold them in good standing and Geomark plans to hold these properties.

 (1) The reader is cautioned that the above referenced "Historical Mineral Resource" is considered historical in nature and is based on prior data and reports (Crown Resources 10-K Report December 2002) prepared by previous property owners prior to the existence of National Instrument 43-101.
 The historical resource is based on parameters of 6,800,000 tons at a grade of 0.03 ounce per tonne gold (1.02 grams per tonne gold) for 204,000 ounces gold, using a cut-off of 0.013 ounce per tonne (0.44 grams per tonne) gold.
 The work necessary to verify the reliability and classification of this mineral resources estimate has not been completed by the company and we confirm that the Historical Mineral Resource estimate therefore cannot be treated as NI43-101 compliant resources verified by a Qualified Person.
 The company is not treating the historical resource estimate as a current mineral resource or reserve.
 The historical estimate should not be relied upon and there can be no assurance that any of the historical resources, in whole or in part, will ever become economically viable.
 The company will determine what future steps will be required to upgrade the historical resource estimate to an NI43-101 compliant mineral resource.